OpenLMIS/openlmis-template-service/TESTING.md

 ### UI Testing

-This section includes list of types of devices/browsers are supported and which are prioritize for manual testing.
+This section includes a list of types of supported devices/browsers prioritized for manual testing.

 Past versions of OpenLMIS have officially supported Firefox.
-For OpenLMIS 3.0, we are prioritizing support of Chrome because of global trends (eg see Mozambique Stats) along with its developer tools and its auto-updating nature.
+For OpenLMIS 3.0, we are prioritizing the support of Chrome because of global trends (e.g. see Mozambique Stats), its developer tools and auto-updating nature.

-For QA testing of OpenLMIS our browser version priorities are:
+For the testing of OpenLMIS, our browser version priorities are:
-1. Chrome 52+ (test on Chrome 52 and Chrome latest)
+1. Chrome: The newest version;
-2. Firefox 48+ (test on Firefox 48 and Firefox latest)
+2. Firefox: The newest version.

-The next most widely-used browser version is IE 11, but we don't recommend testing and bug fixes specifically for any Internet Explorer compatibility in OpenLMIS.
+The next most widely-used browser version is IE 11 but we don’t recommend testing and bug fixes specifically for any Internet Explorer compatibility in OpenLMIS.

-The operating systems on which we should test in are:
+The operating systems on which we should test are:
-1. Windows 7 (by far the most widely used in Mozambique, Zambia and Benin data AND globally)
+1. Windows 7 (by far the most-widely-used in Mozambique, Zambia, Benin and globally);
-2. Windows 10
+2. Windows 10.

-Note: The QA team is doing some testing using Linux (Ubuntu) workstations.
-That is fine for testing the API, but Linux is not a priority environment for testing the UI and for final testing of OpenLMIS.
-It's important to test the UI using Chrome and Firefox in Windows 7 and Windows 10.
+Note: The QA team performs some tests with the use of Linux (Ubuntu) workstations.
+This is fine for API tests but Linux is not a priority environment for UI testing and for final testing of OpenLMIS.
+It’s important to test the UI using Chrome and Firefox on Windows 7 and Windows 10.

 In other words, OpenLMIS developers and team members may be using Mac and Linux environments.
-It is fine to report bugs happening in supported browsers (Chrome and Firefox) on those platforms, but we won't invest QA time in extensive manual testing on Mac or Linux.
+It is fine to report bugs happening on the supported browsers (Chrome and Firefox) on those platforms, but we won’t invest QA time in extensive manual testing on Mac or Linux.

-We have asked for different OpenLMIS implementations to share their google analytics to better inform how we prioritize and invest in browser and device support going forward.
+We asked different OpenLMIS implementations to share their Google analytics so that we can prioritize browser and device support in the future.

 #### Strategy for testing UI specific elements